Search from over 600 centres in the UK

 My name is Ann House and I am the Instructor at the Kumon Sandhurst Study Centre.
 I graduated from Cambridge University with a degree in Engineering before entering the teaching profession.
-With over 30 years’ experience in the education sector I have enjoyed a number of roles, from teaching and examining A level Maths and GCSE Physics, writing entrance exams and contributing to the BBC Bitesize website answering questions for students using the site's help facility.
+With over 30 years’ experience in the education sector I have enjoyed a number of roles, including teaching and examining A level Maths and GCSE Physics, writing entrance exams and contributing to the BBC Bitesize website answering questions for students using the site's help facility.

 Through my experience of private tuition, I became aware that many children did not have a secure knowledge of the fundamentals of maths and English before entering secondary school and this affected their progress in and enjoyment of these subjects.
 I opened the study centre to address this for my own children and others in the locality where I live.